ritvikindupuri/AWS-API-Abuse-Detection/README.md

 aws sts get-caller-identity
 This command is commonly used by adversaries to validate access and enumerate the AWS account.

+Detection Rule
+The following EventBridge rule was created to detect unauthorized identity enumeration:

+json
+Copy
+Edit
+{
+  "source": ["aws.sts"],
+  "detail-type": ["AWS API Call via CloudTrail"], "detail": {
+    "eventName": ["GetCallerIdentity"]
+  }
+}
+Once matched, the rule forwards the event to an SNS topic with email subscription(s).

+EventBridge Rule Screenshot
+Attach a screenshot of your rule here

-##🚨 Alerting and Notification
+Alerting and Notification
-Upon detection, SNS sends an email alert to the defender's inbox, including:
+Upon detection, SNS sends an email alert to the defender’s inbox.
+The alert includes:

 API call details (eventName, accountId, sourceIPAddress)

-A link to the CloudTrail log object in S3
+A reference to the CloudTrail log file in S3

-Timestamp and region metadata
+Region, timestamp, and metadata for context

-📸 End-to-End Workflow View
+End-to-End Workflow View
-This composite screenshot shows the entire flow—from attacker activity to analyst notification.
+This composite screenshot shows the full detection lifecycle — attacker API usage on the left, real-time alert on the right.

-Attach the composite image here
+Attach the combined screenshot here

-✅ Results
+Results
 Real-time detection of unauthorized API usage

-Email alert delivered within seconds of the triggering event
+Alert delivery within seconds of attacker activity

-Alert metadata matched correctly against CloudTrail logs

-No third-party tools or services used—entirely AWS-native
+Verified end-to-end traceability from attack to alert

+All components used are AWS-native (no third-party tools)

-💡 Skills Demonstrated
+Skills Demonstrated
-Detection engineering using AWS-native services
+Detection engineering with native AWS services

-SOC-style alert triage and log correlation
+SOC-style alert triage and incident validation

-Cloud threat simulation (TTP: credential abuse + enumeration)
+Threat simulation using attacker perspective (Kali + AWS CLI)

+CloudTrail + S3 log analysis

-Event-driven security architecture in AWS
+Event-driven architecture design in AWS

-CloudTrail log analysis and validation

-🔧 Opportunities for Future Enhancements
+Opportunities for Future Enhancements
-Detect other suspicious API calls (CreateAccessKey, PassRole, etc.)
+Detect additional suspicious APIs (CreateAccessKey, PassRole, etc.)

-Add automated remediation via AWS Lambda (e.g., disable key, tag IAM user)
+Add remediation actions (e.g., auto-disable keys via Lambda)

-Route alerts into a centralized SIEM (e.g., OpenSearch, Splunk)
+Centralize logs in OpenSearch or SIEM for advanced triage

-Visualize alerts in Grafana or CloudWatch dashboards
+Visualize alerts in CloudWatch or Grafana dashboards

-Integrate with SOAR platforms for full incident response playbooks

-👤 Author
-Ritvik Indupuri
-Cloud Security | Detection Engineering | Blue Team Operations

-📎 License
-This project is open for learning and demonstration purposes only.
-All simulation performed in controlled, non-production AWS environments.
+Add multi-stage detection logic across services